-During the year under review, the Company has made significant progress towards implementation of various provisions of Government's Official Language Policy by celebrating Hindi Day/Pakhwada, holding Hindi workshops, granting monetary incentives and issuing bilingual advertisements and compliance to Section 3(3) of Official Language Act, The Company has introduced Unicode Hindi Software in all its offices, Hindi workshops are conducted at regular intervals.
-Further, in recognition of performing maximum work in Official Language, Pawan Hans has been awarded the IInd Prize by Ministry of Civil Aviation and also for Pawan Hans Inhouse magazine, "Hansdhwani" awarded IInd Prize in the inter Sub-ordinate offices organized by MoCA during Hindi Pakhwada (14.09.2020 to 28.09.2020).
-The awards on the occasion have been presented by Secretary (OL), Ministry of Home Affairs and Secretary, MoCA.
+During the year under review, the Company has made significant progress towards implementation of various provisions of Government's Official Language Policy by celebrating Hindi Day/Pakhwada, holding Hindi workshops, granting monetary incentives and issuing bilingual advertisements and compliance to Section 3(3) of Official Language Act, 1963.
+The Company has introduced Unicode Hindi Software in all its offices, Hindi workshops are conducted at regular intervals.
+Further, in recognition of performing maximum work in Official Language, Pawan Hans has been awarded the "Rajbhasha Gaurav Puruskar" (IInd Prize) by Ministry of Civil Aviation and also for Pawan Hans Inhouse magazine, "Hansdhwani" awarded IInd Prize in the inter Sub-ordinate offices organized by MoCA during Hindi Pakhwada (14.09.2020 to 28.09.2020).
+These awards on the occasion have been presented by Dr. Sumeet Jerath (IAS), Secretary (Department of Official Language), Ministry of Home Affairs and Shri Pradeep Singh Kharola(IAS), Secretary, MoCA.